+Do you want to know where to build what types of houses to solve the housing crisis?
 Do you wonder why climate change has different consequences in different regions?
-Do you want to know where to build what types of houses to solve the housing crisis?

-During this programme, you learn to investigate society in its spatial context.
-You will learn to explain regional and local differences in societal developments in relation to the place and time in which they occur.
-For example, why do some regions benefit more from globalisation than others?
-Or, what are the consequences of population decline for those that remain living in shrinking regions?
-And, how can you work together with different institutions to plan and build suitable residential areas?
-You will learn to answer such questions and use this knowledge to create new ideas and develop the places we live today and in the future.
-This programme covers a wide variety of topics, including urban development, globalisation and labour markets, migration, and urban and regional planning.
+You will learn to answer such questions and use this knowledge to create new ideas and develop the places that we live in today and in the future.
+The programme covers a wide variety of topics, including urban development, globalisation and labour markets, migration, and urban and regional planning.
 Geographers and planners combine these topics with a spatial perspective to make the world we live in a better place; making places better together.

 In your third year you have the possibility to take the elective 'Internship' (10 EC).
 The internship I did at the city of Westerveld at the department of Spatial Planning has been a real addition to my education.
 It has given me the experience in the work field I needed to better understand, in combination with the theories learned, the design of the space surrounding us.
 Professionally speaking the internship has given me a network that I can use in the future when I graduate.

 The internship has helped me to develop myself personally as well.
 Working in a team has taught me that I really do already know a lot about everything involving their work.
 It has made me more confident and given me the believe that I will make it in an organisation like the city of Westerveld.
 I also found out exactly which master programme I am going to do and I have a better idea of what my future will be in this work field.
 In short, the internship had taught me things that you can't learn in class.
 I recommend everyone to step out of the classroom and find out what the future might hold by doing an internship.

 After the film and presentation we went on site to take a look at the infrastructure project.
 We all got a helmet, a pair of boots and a jacket on for safety.
 After this we were shown a part of the subway line which still was still under construction.
 After the tour we got the opportunity to ask some questions and we made a nice group photo.
 As first year students this was a fun way to learn something relevant to our study programme and got an first impression about where we might end up later in the work field.

 Read more about the Learning Communities at Spatial Sciences.